USATF New England

 State Certifier Information

-State certifiers are responsible for checking and approving applications for course certification.
-Once approved, the state certifiers send multiple copies of course certifications to the regional certifier who will sends them to the national certifier.
-Here are the details on how to prepare and submit the measurent certificates for the regional certifier.
+Once approved, the state certifiers send multiple copies of course certifications to the east or west vice chair who will send them to the national registrar .
+Here are the details on how to prepare and submit the measurement certificates for the east vice chair.

 You may want to print a total of six copies: two for the regional certifier, two copies for the measurer, one for the local USATF association and one for you (the state certifier.)
-One of the two copies for measurer should be printed on high-quality paper.
+One of the two copies for measurer could be printed on high-quality paper.

 What is the payment fee and who do I make the check out to?